syncfusion-content/flutter-docs/Flutter/pdf-viewer/form-filling.md

 {% endhighlight %}
 {% endtabs %}

-For desktop platforms such as Windows, macOS, and desktop web, you can use the following shortcut keys to perform the actions.
+For desktop platforms such as Windows, macOS, and desktop web, use the following shortcut keys to perform the actions.

 <table>
 <tr>